CKMM-FM

-CKMM-FM (103.1 MHz) is a Top 40/CHR radio station owned by Bell Media, branded as 103.1 Virgin Radio.
+CKMM-FM (103.1 MHz) is a contemporary hit radio station owned by Bell Media, branded as 103.1 Virgin Radio.
 The station broadcasts from 1445 Pembina Highway, Winnipeg, Manitoba, with sister station CFWM-FM, while its transmitter is located at Duff Roblin Provincial Park.

 History

 On March 13, 1979, Armadale Communications was awarded a license for a new FM station in Winnipeg, to broadcast on 103.1 MHz.
 On February 14, 1980, the station signed on air as CKWG-FM, with a near freeform format.
 On August 21, 1989, the station flipped to adult contemporary.
 The following year, the station was sold to Western World Communications.
 The call signs have changed quite a bit over the years, from CHZZ-FM (Z103) to CKLU-FM (103 U FM, then briefly Mix 103) and then finally to CKMM-FM.
 The General Manager of "Mix" was Jim Millican - who, at one time, was tour manager of famed Winnipeg band, The Guess Who.
 Barry Horne was Program Director under Millican.
 Toronto jock and voiceover Adrian Bell replaced well-known jock Don Percy in Mornings, with beloved Winnipeg broadcaster Maureen Murphy sharing morning show duties.
 CKMM's format and on-air line up was short-lived.

 Throughout the 1980s and early 1990s, CHZZ-FM was also used on the Videon Cable Program Guide.
 In 1996, the station switched to a country format with the on-air name Star 103.
 When CKMM and CFQX-FM came under the ownership of Craig Broadcasting, the format of CKMM was changed to avoid redundancy.
 CKMM re-launched with a Top 40/CHR format as Hot 103 on New Year's Eve, 1997.
 CKMM and CFQX became properties of Standard Radio in 2002.

 On October 29, 2007, Astral Media took over CKMM as a result of a buyout of Standard Radio.
 As part of Astral's merger with Bell Media on June 27, 2013, sister station CFQX and Bell's CHIQ-FM were sold to the Jim Pattison Group in order to meet ownership limits.